gitpan/Params-Validate/README.md

 When handling named parameters, the module will accept either a hash or a hash reference.

-Subroutines expecting named parameters should call the C<validate()>
-subroutine like this:
+Subroutines expecting named parameters should call the `validate()` subroutine like this:

     validate(